lilsickdude/Steam-Idle-Games/README.md

-# Steam-Idle-Games-BAT-
+# Steam-Idle-Games-BAT
 a simple script for idle hours on steam (you need to install idleMaster and log in on your account).

-# HOW TO USE:
+# HOW TO USE

 1. Download IdleMaster and log in on your steam account.
 2. Download SteamIdleGames and put the bat file in IdleMaster folder.